 You may also contact us by email, at email@example.com, or by fax, at 613-951-6583.

-For this survey, there are Section 12 agreements with the statistical agencies of Prince Edward Island, the Northwest Territories and Nunavut, as well as the Bank of Canada, Environment and Climate Change Canada, Infrastructure Canada, National Energy Board and Natural Resources Canada.
+For this survey, there are Section 12 agreements with the statistical agencies of Prince Edward Island, the Northwest Territories and Nunavut as well as Environment and Climate Change Canada, Infrastructure Canada, Canada Energy Regulator and Natural Resources Canada.

 For agreements with provincial and territorial government organizations, the data shared will be limited to information pertaining to business establishments located within the jurisdiction of the respective province or territory.